JolanBoucher/cdx/README.md

 ## Layout

-This is a monorepo: what used to be three separate repositories now live directly here, developed and committed together.
+What used to be three separate repositories now live directly here, developed and committed together.

 ```
 cdx/